904756/codecool-shop/README.md

 ![](../../../../Desktop/Screenshot 2023-03-17 at 18.45.40.png)

-This application is an online shop created using Java programming language and PostgreSQL database management system.
+This is an online shop created using Java programming language and PostgreSQL database management system.
+The front-end of the application is built using HTML, CSS, and JavaScript.
 The application allows users to browse products, add them to a cart, and checkout their orders.
+It also provides an admin dashboard to manage products, orders, and users.

 As a customer, you can: